jonathanlandGit/Python/README.md

 II.
 Instructions

 =============================================================

-*This program was for a class projects, so it had certain requirements
+NOTE: This program was for a class projects, so it had certain requirements.

 I. Features